joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 GPS.sendCommand("$PMTK301,2*2E\r\n");
 ```

-TODO inser datasheet bit
+How did I know about these hidden incantations?
+Partly the Adafruit forums, but also by [reading the GPS module's datasheet](https://cdn-shop.adafruit.com/datasheets/GlobalTop-FGPMMOPA6H-Datasheet-V0A.pdf)!
+Seriously, reading these datasheets is going to become a past-time over the course of these guides.

-At this point, the Flash filesystem, the temperature sensor and the GPS are all set up!
+Anyway at this point, the Flash filesystem, the temperature sensor and the GPS are all set up!

 ### The Loop